dumpacson/Solidity-Voting-dApp/README.md

 ```
 <br></br>

-Once the contract is uploaded to the blockchain, copy the contract_address in the terminal and navigate to `shell hard-contract/.env` file and replace the contract_address
+Once the contract is uploaded to the blockchain, copy the contract_address in the terminal and navigate to `hard-contract/.env` file and replace the contract_address

-Navigate to `shell solidity-voting-react2/Constants/constant.js` file and replace the contract_address there too
+Navigate to `solidity-voting-react2/src/Constants/constant.js` file and replace the contract_address there too

 You can also use another blockchain by initializing the blockchain's endpoint in hardhat-config.
 <br></br>